CiaranMoran27/Testing/Project/README.md

 __Descriptive Statistical Analysis__ [] <br/>

 The pandas *describe()* function is a very useful statistical summary method that can be applied to a given dataset.
-In its standard form this function returns the min, max, mean, median 25th percentile, 75th percentile and standard deviation of the data.
+In its standard form this function returns the min, max, mean, median, 25th percentile, 75th percentile and standard deviation of the data.
 The Iris dataset was passed to this function, see Fig X below for statistical summary of the 4 attributes in the Iris Dataset.

 <br/>